midobal/covid19mlia-mt-task/sgm/generator/README.md

                         text files to convert into sgm.
   -o sgm_file, --output sgm_file
                         file in which to store the sgm.
-  -i id, --id id        id to include in the file.
+  -i id, --id id        id to use as the docid of the sgm.
 (Default: test.)
-  -r, --reference       indicates that the file is intented to be used as a
+  -t {source,translation,reference}, --type {source,translation,reference}
-                        reference.
+                        type of document.
 ```